Suicide in antiquity

-Ancient reasons for committing suicide
+Justifiable reasons for suicide in Antiquity

+Attitudes in pre-Christian Greek and Roman culture

 In some ancient societies, suicide may have been considered an act of personal redemption.
-The Roman historian Livy describes the apocryphal suicide of Lucretia as an atonement for being sexually assaulted, thus losing her chastity; before committing suicide Lucretia says, "although I acquit myself of the sin, I do not free myself from the penalty."
+The Roman historian Livy describes the apocryphal suicide of Lucretia as an atonement for being sexually assaulted, thus losing her chastity; before dying by suicide Lucretia says, "although I acquit myself of the sin, I do not free myself from the penalty."
 Lucretia's death is an example of suicide being a socially acceptable and honourable way to deal with shame in Roman society.
-Writing on Ancient Greece, Elise Garrison said that many ancient victims of suicide “[were] determined to regain lost honor and restore equilibrium to society”.
+Writing on Ancient Greece, Elise Garrison said that many ancient victims of suicide "[were] determined to regain lost honor and restore equilibrium to society".

 Old age and terminal or chronic illness could also be motivating factors for suicide.

 Garrison also refers to the works of Émile Durkheim.
 She says that Durkheim talks about people belonging to different types and categories.
-Determining what category they are in could decide the reason they would commit suicide.
-“Durkheim’s categories [are] —egoistic, altruistic, anomic, fatalistic”.
+Determining what category they are in could decide the reason they would die by suicide.
+"Durkheim's categories [are]—egoistic, altruistic, anomic, fatalistic".

 Durkheim explains that egoistic people overthink and reflect on everything.
-They tend to have high knowledge and don’t integrate into society well.
+They tend to have high knowledge and do not integrate into society well.
 Protestants, for example, may default to an egoistic category, according to Durkheim.
-Altruistic person devalues themselves and instead values the opinion of the group.
+The altruistic person devalues themselves, instead preferencing the opinion of the group.
 Those who lead a strict lifestyle or are religiously strict regarding obedience (such as Catholicism and Judaism) may default to an altruistic category, according to Durkheim.
 Self-sacrifice is considered part of altruistic suicide.
 Anomic suicide can result from someone who does not control or limit their desires.
 They satisfy every desire without regulation.
 Fatalistic suicide will commonly occur in someone who is highly regulated and does not satisfy enough of their desires.
 These categories apply to suicide today, similar to how they applied in antiquity.

+Suicide in cultural practices of ancient India

 In ancient India, there were two forms of altruistic suicide practiced.
 Jauhar was a mass suicide by women of a community because their menfolk suffered defeat in battle, and the women feared retribution, rape, enslavement, or worse by the enemy soldiers.
 Sati was the self-immolation of a widow on the funeral pyre of her husband, or her suicide following, the pretexts varying, whether for emotional, religious, or anticipated economic destitution (especially if elderly) or out of compulsion of the family to more expeditiously redistribute the widow's property.

 Suicide in Ancient Greece

 Suicide was discussed in all of the philosophical schools of the Greco-Roman world as a controversial issue.
 J.M.
-Rist says, “From the earliest days of the Stoic school the problem of suicide is…a problem of free will”.
+Rist says, "From the earliest days of the Stoic school the problem of suicide is...a problem of free will".
 Each school formed its own opinion on the consequences and moral meanings of suicide, and many Greeks came to consider suicide a heroic act.
 A.D.
-Nock said, “there was a certain fascination about self-chosen death”.
+Nock said, "there was a certain fascination about self-chosen death".